 Muscle Targeted: Biceps Brachii

 Cable bicep exercises can often be overlooked for the more favourable barbell or dumbbell variations, but you don't need to fall into that same trap.
-The Cable Bicep Curl is essential for increasing training volume in your arm workouts, often used towards the end of sessions with a higher repetition focus.
+The Cable Bicep Curl is essential for increasing training volume in your arm workouts, often used towards the end of your arm workout with a focus on higher repetitions.

 Using the cables for bicep curls creates a 'constant tension' environment for the biceps, making them work uniquely compared to the traditional aforementioned methods.